crs8973/BathymetricSensor/README.md

 # Bathymetric Sensor
-This is the repository for the drifter with GPS, cellular, and bathymetric sensing.
+This is the repository for the group working on the drifter with GPS, cellular, and bathymetric sensing.